NeowayLabs/neowaylabs.github.io/_posts/2022-01-19-neoways-ml-platform.md

 # Organizational Structure

-For a long time, the company was organized by functional areas like platform, data, data science, application, product.
+For a long time, the company was organized by functional areas like platform, data engineering, data science, application, product.
 This kind of organization caused functional silos that led to problems such as lack of systemic thinking, and hard dependency management during software development.

 For instance, the data science team struggled to get historical data in the proper format for the modeling tasks.
 The team also had difficulties deploying model predictions integrated with the company's architecture.
 Both tasks had dependencies with internal teams and the services were not provided properly.

 That organizational structure resulted in inefficiency to deliver business value to our customers.
-At the end of 2019, the company was redesigned into cross-functional teams focused on business domains capable of delivering end-to-end solutions and accelerating software delivery.
+In early 2020, the company was redesigned into cross-functional teams focused on business domains capable of delivering end-to-end solutions and accelerating software delivery.

 ## On Team Topologies